Knoblauchpilze/bsgalone/README.md

 A common pattern is to make the handler implement the message listener interface and handle some relevant messages.

 On the other hand, the systems are pushing messages to the queue not knowing (and not caring) if some component will read and process them or not.
 This seems quite interesting when considering the future client/server architecture.
 For example when the `DOCK` button is clicked, the UI will send a message indicating that such an event happened.
 If the event is successfully processed and considered valid, we consider that some other part of the application will most likely change the active screen.

-### Consumers

-We followed the [Publish-Subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern when handling messages.
-For each type of message we have a corresponding consumer.
-For example for dock messages we have a [DockMessageConsumer](src/server/lib/consumers/system/DockMessageConsumer.hh).

-This component registers itself to the message queue and indicates its interest in receiving the dock messages.
-When one is received, we can intercept the message and perform the necessary verification before processing it: for example we might check that the ship concerned by the message is not already docked, or that it is close enough to the outpost or that it does not try to dock to an outpost in a different system etc.

-Most of the time, the consumers are just calling the corresponding service (for example the `DockMessageConsumer` relies on the [ShipService](src/bsgo/services/ShipService.hh)).

-This approach is flexible as it allows to easily keep messages which would fail to be processed for later analysis and also probably make it easy to send those messages to the server from each client.

 ### Updating the Game